thephoeron/cl-isaac/README.md

 This Common Lisp version is roughly as fast as Jenkins' optimised *rand.c* when compiled with SBCL.

+#### UPDATE 06/03/2022

+- Use 8-bit mask for array index in ISAAC-64 algorithms
+- Add 64-bit support to ECL and CLISP
+- Version incremented to 1.0.6

 #### UPDATE 04/10/2014

-Version number incremented to 1.0.4; added INIT-SELF-SEED for stronger cryptographic randomization.
+- Added INIT-SELF-SEED for stronger cryptographic randomization.

--- "the Phoeron" Colin J.E.
-Lupton
+- Version number incremented to 1.0.4

 #### UPDATE 03/20/2014

 CL-ISAAC v1.0.3, including ISAAC-64 algorithm, now available in the March 2014 Quicklisp update.

 If you find any bugs, please report them at: https://github.com/thephoeron/cl-isaac/issues

--- "the Phoeron" Colin J.E.
-Lupton

 ### USAGE